-Richard Campanella, a geographer with the Tulane School of Architecture and a Monroe Fellow with the New Orleans Center for the Gulf South, is the author of Bourbon Street: A History, Bienville's Dilemma, Geographies of New Orleans, Lincoln in New Orleans, and other books.
-He may be reached through http://richcampanella.com, rcampane@tulane.edu or @nolacampanella on Twitter.
-Note: This article is an adaptation of Campanella's January 9, 2015 "Cityscapes" column in the New Orleans Times-Picayune, and is presented here with permission from NOLA.com / Times-Picayune.
+Richard Campanella, a geographer with the Tulane School of Architecture, is the author of "Bourbon Street: A History," "Bienville's Dilemma," "Geographies of New Orleans," "Lincoln in New Orleans," and other books.
+He may be reached through http://richcampanella.com, rcampane@tulane.edu, or @nolacampanella on Twitter.